mack73/azure-alerts-to-teams/README.md

 ### 3. Deploy 'logic-ag-alert.json' Template
 There are currently 4 types of Service Health alerts (Service Issues, Planned Maintenance, Health Advisories, Security Advisories).
-Each deployment will create 1 set of resources for each alert type.
-Repeat this step 4 times, 1 for each alert type.
-However, this might not be required for your deployment if all of the alerts will be published to the same Teams Channel.
+Each deployment of the template will create 1 set of resources for 1 alert type.
+Deploy the template 4 times, 1 for each alert type.
+However, multiple sets of resources may not be required for your deployment if all of the alerts will be posted to the same Teams Channel.
 See the section 'Combined Alerting' at the bottom for more information.

 This template will deploy the following:
 * A logic App